 Chen Style Tai Chi is suitable for those who have already learned Yang Style Tai Chi, or are interested in the martial arts aspect of tai chi.
 It is also suitable for someone looking for a more energetic and challenging form of tai chi.
 Chen Style Tai Chi makes an excellent complement to other martial arts or sports.

 The prerequisite to starting Chen Style training is the Tai Chi Basics course.
-The Chen Style First Routine is challenging to learn and will require 3 terms of training courses (Levels 1, 2 & 3) to complete learning all 83 moves of the form.
+The Chen Style First Routine is challenging to learn and will require 3 terms of training courses (Chen Level 1, Chen Level 2 & Chen Level 3) to complete learning all 83 moves of the form.
+After that students progress to the Chen Advance training course.

 Wu Style Tai Chi is the second most popular style of tai chi practiced in the world today.
 It uses a medium stance, and its movements are smaller and more compact than those used in Yang style.